ollymagill/Sendable/README.md

 # Sendable
-COM682 App For File Sharing
+COM682 - Sendable, An App For File Sharing and Receiving